Orolia2s/ephemerides/README.md

 #### Ordering

-Regardless of the order bits are transmitted from the satellite to the receiver, ublox gives us the subframes as an array of 4-bytes little-endian unsigned integers
+Regardless of the order bits are transmitted from the satellite to the receiver, ublox provides the subframes as an array of 4-bytes little-endian unsigned integers